 Nearly Three Centuries of Sustainable Forestry

-In 1741 Jonathan Cowls began acquiring and sustainably managing farmland and timberland that today consists of over 100 parcels in 30 towns in Hampshire and Franklin Counties.
-Cowls foresters prepare long-term management plans for each parcel and harvest multiple forest products, including veneer logs, sawlogs, pulpwood, and cordwood for regional markets.
+In 1741 Jonathan Cowls began acquiring and sustainably managing farmland and timberland that today consists of over 100 parcels in 30 towns in Hamden, Hampshire, Franklin, and Worcester Counties.
+Cowls’ foresters carefully prepare long-term management plans for each parcel and sustainably harvest multiple forest products, including veneer logs, sawlogs, pulpwood, and cordwood for regional markets.

-A founding member of the American Tree Farm System, Cowls adheres to the strict standards of the nations’ oldest sustainable forestry certification program.
-Under this program, wildlife habitat, recreation, and watershed proection are important factors in managing the forest for wood production.
-Several Cowls parcels are also certified by the Forest Stewardship Council.
+A founding member of the American Tree Farm System, Cowls is committed to the strict standards of the nations’ oldest sustainable forestry certification program.
+Under this program, wildlife habitat, recreation, and watershed protection are important factors in managing the forest for wood production.

-Today, Cowls is the largest private landowner in the state, managing later generations of the same forests that Jonathan Cowls harvested over 270 years ago.
-That fact, along with numerous awards, is proof of our sustainable management.
+Today, Cowls is the largest private landowner in the Commonwealth, managing later generations of the same forests that Jonathan Cowls harvested over 280 years ago.
+That fact, along with numerous awards, is a testament to our enduring dedication to sustainable management.

-In addition to sustainably harvested wood, Cowls land contains significant natural resources including Title 5 certified sand and gravel; landscape stone; goshen stone; amethysts; etc.
+In addition to sustainably harvested wood, Cowls’ land contains significant natural resources, including Title 5 certified sand and gravel, and landscape stone.

-We are extremely interested in the long-term potential for renewable energy production on Cowls land.
-We join the Commonwealth in its commitment to renewable energy sources and welcome the opportunities investigating wind and solar energy production projects.
+We support the long-term potential for renewable energy production on Cowls’ land.
+We join the Commonwealth in its commitment to renewable energy sources and welcome inquiries regarding wind, solar, and energy storage projects.

 We are committed to helping rural communities in Western Massachusetts strengthen their telecommunications systems through improved broadband and wireless service.